-Council Tax Support Survey 2024 - Results

-.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, I confirm I have read and understood the information on the CTS Consultation webpage Do you agree or disagree with our proposals for making our working age CTS Scheme more generous?
+Council Tax Support Survey 2024 - Results I confirm I have read and understood the information on the CTS Consultation webpage Do you agree or disagree with our proposals for making our working age CTS Scheme more generous?
 What are the reasons for your answer?
 How do you think we should find the additional money for the scheme?
-Any further comments: We would like to hear your views on any othe changes you think we should make to our CTs scheme and the reasons for these.
-Please us the space below to explain what changes you would like to see and the reasons for this.
-We would also like to know what you think the impact will be on both people receiving CTS, at other council tax payers who will be impacted the financial effects of any changes to our CTs scheme.
-The changes I The reasons The impact on would propose for these Council Tax would propose are: for these changes are: Council Tax Support recipients and wider council tax payers will be: Yes Agree I feel that some people do require extra support, especially during the current economic climate By making savings elsewhere I am sure savings could be made elsewhere and feel it would be unfair to raise Council tax for those not entitled to support, some people who are not eligible for support are also struggling and council tax has a large impact on peoples income being the 2nd highest bill next to rent/mortgage To increase the council tax support, however to find the extra from other means apart from increasing the council tax for non claiming residants to keep the council tax affordable for all Not sure
+Any further comments: changes you the scheme and the the space below would like to We would also impact will be and other co impacted by the hink we should be reasons for t bow to explain w bo see and the re bolike to know w e on both peopl ouncil tax paye ts of any changes Yes Agree I feel that some people do require extra support, especially during the current economic climate By making savings elsewhere I am sure savings could be made elsewhere and feel it would be unfair to raise Council tax for those not entitled to support, some people who are not eligible for support are also struggling and council tax has a large impact on peoples income being the 2nd highest bill next to rent/mortgage To increase the council tax support, however to find the extra from other means apart from increasing the council tax for non claiming residants to keep the council tax affordable for all Not sure